ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

 5. **Force Timeout**
    The default configuration for the RavenDB cluster is that each node expects to get a heartbeat from the cluster leader every 300 milliseconds.
    Clicking 'Force Timeout' will trigger actions on the node as if it did Not hear from the Leader in this time period.
+6. **Remove Node from Cluster**
+   Remove the node from the cluster.
+Note: The server on this node is not shut down.
 {PANEL/}

 {PANEL: Cluster Nodes Types}